 Sponsors and collaborators

 Sue convened a four part ESRC Poetry Matters seminar series with colleagues Dr Anthony Wilson (Exeter University) and Professor Andrew Lambirth (University of Greenwich) in 2011-12 and has subsequently worked with partners from the University of Hiroshima, University of Auckland, Limerick University, Ulster University and Oxford University on related poetry pedagogy research.
 In 2020 she is Principal Investigator, working with Dr Anthony Wilson, for Young Poets' Stories, a new two year research project, funded by the Foyle Foundation.
-Sue is also working with colleagues from the University of Leicester Institute of Structural and Chemical Biology on a public engagement project funded by the Wellcome Trust ISSF (Institutional Strategic Support Fund) to explore creative ways of developing public engagement with protein structures and protein-related health agendas.
+Additionally, she has been working with colleagues from the University of Leicester Institute of Structural and Chemical Biology funded by the Wellcome Trust ISSF (Institutional Strategic Support Fund) to explore creative ways of developing public engagement with protein structures and protein-related health agendas.
+In late Autumn 2020, Sue will begin a Paul Hamlyn funded evaluation for First Story of their enhanced programme for young writers.

 Nakai, Y. and Dymoke, S. (2019) Collaborative Research between UK and Japan on Poetry Writing Pedagogy in the Global Age: Trialling Poetry Writing Workshop techniques ( 国際化時代における詩創作教育学に関する日英共同研究：詩創作ワークショップ実践の試み), The Science of Reading.
 61, 9.